 Broken Beach is another one of the top picturesque destinations on Nusa Penida Island.

 The arched tunnel allows the ocean to flow in making a natural pool and a great photo spot.
-These two spots are quite popular for Nusa Penida tours because they are two of closest Nusa Penida attractions to the ferry port.
+This along with Angel’s Billabong are two of the most popular spots for Nusa Penida tours as they are two of closest attractions to the ferry port.

-From Kelingking Beach, Angel’s Billabong and Broken Beach were around a 45 minute journey by car.
+From Kelingking Beach, Angel’s Billabong and Broken Beach were around a 45 minute journey by car or bike.

 Palm tree heaven!… and that’s all you need to know.